• Post a Project

 Clients need guidance.
 If you provide them with clear instructions from the beginning, they’re much more likely to follow through and provide information quickly.

-For example, the screenshot below shows the importance of a header.
 Other examples include copywriting instructions on how to write a good headline or call-to-action (CTA).

 Clear instructions example